Emily Wei-Hsin Sun | Editor-in-Chief

 Noemi Vergopolan | Director of Public Relations and Associate Editor

 Noemi is a PhD candidate in the Civil and Environmental Engineering Department at Princeton University and pursuing a certificate in scientific computing.
 Noemi’s work relies on combining hyper-resolution land surface models, remotely sensed data, and machine learning techniques to assess the impact of human activities on the water-energy-food nexus, and to bridge the gap between hydrological information and field scales applications.
 Prior to Princeton, she graduated in environmental engineering from the Federal University of Paraná and worked for two years in the engineering consulting industry.
 Noemi is from Brazil and she loves traveling, dancing, and cooking.

-Julio Herrera Estrada | Co-Founder and Editor-in-Chief
+Julio Herrera Estrada | Co-Founder and Associate Editor

-Matt Grobis | Co-Founder and Managing Editor
+Matt Grobis | Co-Founder and Associate Editor

 Matt graduated with a PhD from the department of Ecology and Evolutionary Biology at Princeton.
 He studies how information moves through coordinated animal groups, the importance of individual variation, and how fish avoid getting eaten by predators.
 He loves R, playing drums, and blogging about science and metal.
 He served as Highwire Earth‘s Managing Editor from 2016-2017.
 Follow him on Twitter @.